Print Page | Report Abuse | Sign In | Register

 The Vampire Studies Area of the PCA welcomes papers, presentations, panels, and roundtable discussions that cover all aspects of the vampire as it appears throughout global culture.

-Our theme for PCA 2025 considers how vampires and their narratives evolve, adapt, and transform (E.A.T.) across space and time.
+Our theme for PCA 2026 considers how vampires and their narratives engage with play, remembrance, emergence, and yearning (P.R.E.Y.) across space and time.
 Endless transformations of novels such as Bram Stoker’s Dracula (1897) or Anne Rice’s Interview with the Vampire (1976) illustrate the ways that vampire stories are constantly shifting and evolving to reflect audiences and cultures around them.

 We also welcome submissions addressing media that focus on vampire narratives exploring issues of race, ethnicity, gender, and sexuality.